-- Specialisation of IT in Silicon Valley – US.
+- Specialisation of IT in Silicon Valley – the US.
 Hewlett and Packard started their computer business.
 Success attracted more IT firms to that area.
-Not because of any particular intrinsic benefit but new firms start to get the network benefits of being around other IT set ups.’
+Not because of any particular intrinsic benefit but new firms start to get the network benefits of being around other IT setups.’

 - Globalisation has led to increased variety for consumers.
-Proliferation of brand clothing labels.
-Firms competing in model of monopolistic competition and heavy branding.
-Neither UK or Italy has particular comparative advantage in producing clothes, but consumers are attracted to brand image of Italian and British fashion labels.
+The proliferation of brand clothing labels.
+Firms competing in the model of monopolistic competition and heavy branding.
+Neither UK or Italy has a particular comparative advantage in producing clothes, but consumers are attracted to brand image of Italian and British fashion labels.

 New Trade Theory and Government regulation

 New trade theory suggests that governments might have a role to play in promoting new industries and supporting the growth of key industries.
 Some point to the Japanese car industry in the 1950s, which received substantial government support.
 Other S.E.
 Asian economies also had some government protection and support.

 A developing economy may need tariff protection and domestic subsidy to encourage the creation of capital-intensive industries.
 If the industry gets support for a few years, it will be able to exploit economies of scale and then be competitive without government support.
 This is similar to earlier arguments surrounding infant industries.

 This idea of government supporting new industries is controversial.
 Many economists say that it is likely to create other problems such as

 - The government is likely to have poor information about which industry to support and how to go about it.